 The Capital Region also offers world-class education for its residents.
 The University at Albany, part of State University of New York’s (SUNY) system, has more than 1,000 study abroad programs, 200 clubs, 18 NCAA Division I teams and nationally renowned programs in criminal justice, social work and public affairs.Even younger students can enjoy great education options, too.
 Tech Valley High School launched in 2007, in part with a $400,000 grant from Bill Gates’ New Technology Foundation.
 The school offers a project-based academic program with special emphasis on technology.

 - Region: Capital District

 - 2022 Average home price: $245,000

 Reasons to move to Albany: Proximity to a political hub, solid cultural scene, rich history.

 Saratoga Springs, New York

-Located only a couple hours from New York City is Saratoga Springs, NY, also known as “Spa City.”
-If you’re a fan of winter, you’ll definitely consider Saratoga Springs one of the best places to live in Upstate New York.
-It recently made the Top 10 Winter Cities list and has tons of outdoor activities for snow enthusiasts.
+Located only a couple hours from Albany and New York City is Saratoga Springs, NY, also known as “Spa City.”
+And if you’re a fan of summer and winter recreational sports, you’ll definitely consider Saratoga Springs one of the best places to live in Upstate New York.

 - Region: Upstate